Helmet jellyfish: Description

 Helmet jellyfish reach a body size of up to 30 cm.
 The average wet weight of the jellyfish is 540 grams.
 Overall, helmet jellyfish have a uniform size.
 They consist 90% of water, the rest being tissue and gelatinous mass, which give the animals their form.
+They have a biochemical content consisting of a small amount of carbohydrates, an average amount of lipids, and a large content of proteins.

-They light themselves from within by means of bioluminescence, the red flashes serving as a signal amongst themselves.
-Between their marginal lobes sit small sense bulbs, by which the helmet jelly can distinguish between light and dark; they have been observed to avoid light.
-Their nature of avoiding light has given them the title of being photophobic.
-They have a biochemical content that consists of having a small amount of carbohydrates, average amount of lipids, and a large content of protein.
-The helmet jellyfish have twelve tentacles that consist of layers of endoderm and mesoglea, but each jellyfish can have a different type of tentacle posture.
-Through observational studies, it was found that within fifty-one of the observed jellyfish, there were eight different tentacle postures.
-The two most common type of tentacle postures are straight-extended tentacles with a 45-degree angle in respect to the oral-aboral body axis, and straight-extended tentacles with a forty-five to ninety degree angle in respect to the oral-aboral body axis.
+They light themselves from within by means of bioluminescence, with red flashes serving as a signal amongst themselves.
+Between their marginal lobes sit small sense bulbs, by which the helmet jellyfish can distinguish between light and dark.
+They have been observed to avoid light, thus being photophobic.

+The helmet jellyfish has twelve tentacles consisting of layers of endoderm and mesoglea, but each jellyfish can have a different type of tentacle posture.
+Through observational studies, it was found that within 51 observed jellyfish, there were 8 different tentacle postures.
+The two most common type of tentacle postures are straight-extended tentacles with a 45-degree angle in respect to the oral-aboral body axis, and straight-extended tentacles with a 45 to 90-degree angle in respect to the oral-aboral body axis.
 These tentacle postures are how each individual helmet jellyfish swims.